guyr18/binomial-twitter-sentiment-analysis/README.md

-# CSCI-4140-Project
+# Binomial Twitter Sentiment Analysis | CSCI 4140 - Natural Language Processing / Group Project

-This is a rewritten version that implements the training dataset as a ML model.
-This model then undergoes 6 resampling methods to balance the dataset.
+This project implements a training dataset as a ML model.
+Furthermore, this model undergoes 6 resampling methods to balance the underlying data-set (as a result of an imbalance).

 Each model is applied in isolation and start off with the exact same data.
+Below are the library and language requirements that should be available as installed dependencies on your respective machine.
+Conclusively, this is a group project that was developed in collaboration with @RashunB

 Requirements:
 python 3.8